victorkc/c-code/README.md

 # c-code
-This is the repository where i'm studing programation.
+This is the repository where i'm studing programming.